All or Nothing (Fiction Factory song): Release

 The single was released via 7" and 12" vinyl in the UK.
 A 7" single was also issued in the Netherlands.
 All releases were through CBS Records, who also distributed the release.
 A promotional 7" vinyl was released in the UK as well.

 The 7" vinyl featured the exclusive non-album B-Side "Dreaming of Someone" - a song written by Patterson and Jordan, and produced by Fiction Factory.
 The 12" vinyl release featured an "Extended Version" of "All or Nothing", along with "Dreaming of Someone" and another exclusive, non-album B-side, "I Who Know You".
 This song was also written by Patterson and Jordan, and produced by Fiction Factory.
 Peter Wilson, who produced the majority of the band's debut album, mixed the track.

 The single featured a full colour sleeve, featuring similar artwork as the band's debut album - a close up of Patterson in silhouette, with a glowing effect amongst a black backdrop.
 The photography was taken by David McIntyre in his own parent's garden.
 The effect was achieved by McIntyre drawing Patterson's outline on a piece of cardboard.
-A couple of days later they then took a camera, the exposure and the cardboard outline to a local place called "The Hermitage" - close to Perth - where Europe's tallest tree stands.
+A couple of days later they then took a camera, the exposure and the cardboard outline to a local place called "The Hermitage" – close to Perth – where Europe's tallest tree stands.
 The cardboard piece was positioned close to the tree, and then McIntyre did the second part of the exposure while walking about with a torch doing all the lights off Patterson.

-Following the song's release on the Throw the Warped Wheel Out album, and as a single, the song would later appear on the band's only compilation album Feels Like Heaven, released in Europe during 1999 via Sony Music Entertainment.
-"I Who Know You" would also appear on the compilation.
+Following the song's release on the Throw the Warped Wheel Out album, and as a single, the song was later included on the band's only compilation album Feels Like Heaven, released in Europe during 1999 via Sony Music Entertainment.
+"I Who Know You" also appeared on the compilation.